 The System's existing electric generating facilities are located on three sites, two bordering Lake Parker in the City and one site near the Lakeland Linder International Airport.
 The Larsen Memorial Power Plant (the "Larsen Plant") is located on the southeast shore of the lake and the McIntosh Plant is located on the north shore.
 The Winston Power Plant (the "Winston Plant") is in the southwestern part of the service territory near the Lakeland Linder International Airport.
-As of September 30, 2021, the System had a net dependable capacity of 718 Megawatts ("MW"). excluding the capacity of OUC Power Purchase Agreement described below.
-On April 4, 2021, Lakeland Electric retired its 342 MW Unit No. 3, forty percent (40%) of which was owned by Orlando Utilities Commission ("OUC").
+As of September 30, 2022, the System had a net dependable capacity of 715 Megawatts ("MW"), excluding the capacity associated with the Power Purchase Agreement with the Orlando Utilities Commission ("OUC") described below.
+On April 4, 2021, Lakeland Electric retired its 342 MW Unit No. 3, forty percent (40%) of which was owned by OUC.
 It is currently being decommissioned.
-Unit No. 3's capacity will be replaced with six 20 MW reciprocating internal combustion engine generators.
-Until the New Generation Units come online (anticipated to be December 2023), capacity and power previously provided by Unit No. 3 will be provided through a 125 MW Power Purchase Agreement with OUC (the "OUC Power Purchase Agreement").
-Including the OUC Power Purchase Agreement, the System currently has a net dependable capacity of 843 MW.
-For generator capacity of each facility as of September 30, 2021, see the table entitled "Existing Generation Facilities" below.
+Unit No. 3's capacity will be replaced with six 20 MW reciprocating internal combustion engine (RICE) generators.
+Until the new RICE generation units come online (anticipated by September 2024), a portion of the capacity and power previously provided by Unit No. 3 will be provided through a 125 MW Power Purchase Agreement with OUC (the "OUC Power Purchase Agreement").
+Including the PPA Capacity of the OUC Power Purchase Agreement, the System currently has a net dependable capacity of 840 MW (net winter).
+For generator capacity of each facility as of September 30, 2022, see the table entitled "Existing Generation Facilities" below.